 - Deletion of expired orders.
-All GFD orders and all GTD orders with an expiry date before the next trading day are deleted by T7. - Deletion of orders of expired instruments.
+All GFD orders and all GTD orders with a contract date before the next trading day are deleted by T7. - Deletion of orders of expired instruments.
 All orders of expired instruments or of complex instruments with an expired leg instrument are deleted by T7. - Deletion of expired instruments.
-T7 deletes expired instruments and all complex instruments that have an expired leg instrument.
+T7 deletes expired instruments and all complex instruments that have an expired leg instrument. - Clean-up of temporary complex instruments.
+T7 deletes those complex instruments that have no more orders in the order book.
+An exception to this are complex instruments that have been created by the exchange. - Deletion of pending TES trades. - Clean-up of flexible instruments.
+T7 deletes all the flexible instruments created during the day.